hb020/sds1004x_bode/README.md

 ## Support for other AWGs and Contributing

-I'd like to add here more AWGs but it's impossible to have them all at the home lab, so I have to rely on your cooperation for the adding of more drivers.
+I'd like to add more AWGs but it's impossible to have them all at the home lab, so I have to rely on your cooperation for the adding of more drivers.

 If you have an AWG that is not listed, but is compatible with one of the existing drivers (which is more easily the case with SCPI AWGs of the same brand), tell us so (via github Issue or Pull request), so that we can add the device to the list.